Is unconscious bias killing careers in your company?

 and their companies -- can achieve their best.

-Joan Toth is president and CEO of the Network of Executive
+Joan Toth is past president and CEO of the Network of Executive

 Women.
 This article first appeared in Progressive Grocer.